 NCBI Bookshelf.
 A service of the National Library of Medicine, National Institutes of Health.

 StatPearls [Internet].
-Treasure Island (FL): StatPearls Publishing; 2024 Jan-.
+Treasure Island (FL): StatPearls Publishing; 2025 Jan-.

 StatPearls [Internet].

 An anal fistula (anorectal fistula) is one of the most common colorectal issues in the U.S.[1] An anal or anorectal fistula is an inflammatory tract or connection between the anal canal and the perianal skin.
 Classic anal fistulas are the result of a perineal infection and abscess formation.
 These infections arise from the anal glands, which form a cryptoglandular abscess at the dentate line and then communicate outward to the perianal skin.
-The abscess or infections can spontaneously drain externally or be drained by a surgical incision and drainage procedure.
+The abscess or infection can spontaneously drain externally or be drained by a surgical incision and drainage procedure.
 After the drainage, a chronic tract can form that will intermittently drain or become infected again.

 Anatomy and Physiology

-- Suprasphincteric: This fistula passes above the puborectalis muscle tracking laterally near the levator ani.
+- Suprasphincteric: This fistula passes above the puborectalis muscle, tracking laterally near the levator ani.

-- Extrasphincteric: The least common fistula is extrasphincteric, which traverses the ischiorectal fossa and the levator ani then into the rectal wall superior to the dentate line.
+- Extrasphincteric: The least common fistula is extrasphincteric, which traverses the ischiorectal fossa and the levator ani, then into the rectal wall superior to the dentate line.

 Indications